-Amici are the following national medical, public health, and community organizations: American Academy of Family Physicians, American Academy of Pediatrics, American Cancer Society Cancer Action Network, American Heart Association, American Lung Association, American Medical Association, Campaign for Tobacco-Free Kids, Medical Society of Virginia, Parents Against Vaping e-cigarettes and Truth Initiative.
-From physicians who counsel their young patients and their parents about the hazards of tobacco use, to organizations with formal programs to urge users to quit, to groups representing parents and families struggling to free young people from nicotine addiction, each of these organizations works on a daily basis to reduce the devastating health harms of tobacco products, including electronic nicotine delivery system ("ENDS" or "e-cigarette") products and the e-liquids used in those products.1 Accordingly, amici have a direct and immediate interest in ensuring that Petitioners' highly addictive and youth-appealing flavored e-liquids not be permitted on the market, which can only be assured by upholding the MDO.
+Amici are the following national and local medical, public health, and community organizations: American Academy of Family Physicians, American Academy of Pediatrics, American Cancer Society Cancer Action Network, American Heart Association, American Lung Association, American Medical Association, Campaign for Tobacco-Free Kids, Medical Society of the District of Columbia, Parents Against Vaping e-cigarettes and Truth Initiative (collectively, "amici" or "medical and public health groups").
+From physicians who counsel their young patients and their parents about the hazards of tobacco use, to organizations with formal programs to urge users to quit, to groups representing parents and families struggling to free young people from nicotine addiction, each of these organizations works on a daily basis to reduce the devastating health harms of tobacco products, including e-cigarettes and the e-liquids used in those products.
+Accordingly, amici have a direct and immediate interest in ensuring that Petitioners' highly-addictive and youth-appealing flavored e-liquids not be permitted on the market, which can only be assured by upholding the marketing denial orders.

 Amici also have a special interest in this case because many of the amici were plaintiffs in American Academy of Pediatrics v.
-FDA, in which they obtained a federal court order: (1) establishing new deadlines for the required submission of premarket tobacco product applications ("PMTAs" or "applications") for e-cigarette products, and (2) limiting the time period that e-cigarettes may remain on the market without the required premarket orders.
+FDA, in which they obtained a federal court order (1) establishing new deadlines for the required submission of premarket tobacco product applications for e-cigarette products, and (2) limiting the time period that e-cigarettes may remain on the market without the required premarket orders.
 379 F. Supp.
 3d 461 (D. Md.
 2019); 399 F. Supp.
 3d 479 (D. Md.
 2019), appeal dismissed sub nom.
 In re Cigar Ass'n of Am., 812 F. App'x 128 (4th Cir.
 2020).
 Amici therefore have a strong interest in ensuring that the premarket review process functions to protect the public health by removing from the market flavored e-cigarette products, like Petitioners' e-liquids, that threaten the health and well-being of young people without sufficient countervailing evidence of any benefit to adult cigarette smokers.